 - Write a final grant report that includes a narrative summarizing the challenges and accomplishments of your experience creating/finding/using the materials, the impact on your teaching, the impact on students and their performance, and lessons learned.

 - Agree to share the results of your project with other faculty in your Department and the campus via meetings, workshops, or promotional materials.

 - Circulate a qualitative and quantitative survey to all of your students at the end of the first semester you utilize the materials.

 - Provide a copy of the revised syllabus or course outline used for the class.

-- Materials developed for a course will be licensed with an appropriate Creative Commons license of the grantee’s choice: CC-BY, CC-BY-NC, CC-BY-SA, or CC-BY-NC-SA.
+- Materials developed for a course will be licensed with an appropriate Creative Commons license of the grantee’s choice.

 - Agree to potentially participate on the review committee for future applications.